DigitalHarborFoundation/pi-portal-v1/src/lessons/getting-started-with-vs-code.md

 ### Lesson Objectives

--
+- Recognize the purpose of a text editor in web development.
+- Become familiar with the VS Code interface and shortcuts.
+- Demonstrate the ability to create and edit new files in VS Code.

 ---

 ## What is VS Code?

-During this course you’re going to be using VS Code, a free and powerful editor developed and maintained by Microsoft's open source team.
+During this course you’re going to be using VS Code (Visual Studio Code), a free and powerful editor developed and maintained by Microsoft's open source team.
+Even though its a Microsoft product, VS Code works on Windows, Mac, and Linux.
+VS Code has quickly become the most recommended and used text editor, especially for web development.

 ## File Management and Text Editors